GuyBarros/5_Steps_Service_Mesh/README.md

 ### Pre requisites

-There is a little bit of a set up that we need to be able to run this demo. namely, start mongodb and start the Chat application.
+There is a little bit of a set up that we need to be able to run this demo. namely, start Mongodb and start the Chat application.

 #### MongoDB